cea-hpc/phobos/doc/design/deletion_and_versioning.md

 #### Object deletion
-The __uuid__ of the deleted object is given to the user, to allow them to recover it, as this is the only way to distinguish one object to another (if they share the same ID).
-If this information is not known, or lost, by the user when trying to recover the object, timestamps can be compared using the object list call.
+The __uuid__ of the deleted object is given to the user, to allow them to undelete it, as this is the only way to distinguish one object to another (if they share the same ID).
+If this information is not known, or lost, by the user when trying to undelete the object, timestamps can be compared using the object list call.

 ### Difference between version and generation